artie-l/pump-probe-experiment-control/README.md

 5. Uncomment line **122** and **125** by removing the `# ` in front of the code.
 6. Re-run the script.

+If the correct `IDN` of the LIA was printed in the Python console, congratulations!
+We are almost done with the LIA setup.
+To finish the setup:

+1. Manually set the LIA's Sensitivity to 2V.
+2. Follow the text guide in the file
+3. Uncomment lines 130 to 133 inclusive.
+4. Re-run the script.

+If the sensitivity was changed,
 ## Delay line setup